MOSES * EGYPT * SPAETH

 :: OvS.: - (9.March.2003) - You have stated earlier that if you had begun your research on Moses before you attempted the translation of Genesis, you probably would not have completed... - And I too, would hardly have begun the research on Moses, if I then had been overwhelmed with the wide-spread modern academic-theological views on Moses and the Bible as artificial created history.
 The case is that biblical research appeared as a theoretical study into ancient languages and literature mostly around 1840, i.e. long before (c.
 60 years) scientific archaeology had been developed.
 Meantime a weird hypothesis of Moses and the Israelites being a myth was founded, cultivated, and developed.
 And later the relevant archaeology often had to fit in and be adjusted - and not the other way around.

 The Sâmkhya philosophy system was compiled on basis of much older sources by the sage Kapila, more than 3000 years ago.
 One of its particular branches being formed as an ultimate system, the "Yoga Sutras", was written down in Sanskrit text by Pantañjali 2.300 years ago.
-In some of the stanzas in Yoga Sutras, e.g. 2.18, appears the trinity in question, named trigunas, the three gunas, literally the three 'fibres' (cf. too, connections to the modern concept: the superstring theory).
-Three-gunas as the constituents of the Universe, primal factors close to the primal cause, perform their interaction as a dynamic balance.
+In some of the stanzas in Yoga Sutras, e.g. 2.18, appears the trinity in question, named trigunas, the three gunas, literally the three 'fibres'.
+Three gunas as the constituents of the Universe, primal factors close to the primal cause, perform their interaction as a dynamic balance.
 The eternal "non-resting", keeping the universe going.

-Albert Schweitzer, Doctor of Philosophy and Doctor of Theology (and especially known as a Doctor of Medicine and Doctor of Music) acknowledged the exceptionel greatness of this system of Ancient India: "... a magnificiant achievement.
+Albert Schweitzer, Doctor of Philosophy and Doctor of Theology (and especially known as a Doctor of Medicine and Doctor of Music) acknowledged the exceptional greatness of this system of Ancient India: "... a magnificent achievement.
 Rarely, concerning the human thought, has a theoretical problem been recognized so clearly - and solved with such a striking acuteness ...".

 (ed.note: Dianna Padgett is the author of the book: "V I AMR, Becoming Manifest Transformation .
 A Qabalistic and Egyptian Analysis of the Formula of Creation as Found in Genesis 1-4".
 Tiamat Press 2003, Denver, Colorado, www.geocities.com/dianna217.geo/home.htm )